We are constantly receiving information from our fitness apps, but what’s the best way to use this data to improve our health?

 2. All calories are not equal

-If you would like to use your fitness tracker to lose weight, you will have to keep in mind that many of them don’t differentiate the types of calories you consume.
+If you would like to use your fitness tracker to lose weight, you will have to keep in mind that many of them don’t differentiate between the types of calories you consume.
 Many of the trackers will not be able to distinguish between a calorie of high-fructose corn syrup and a calorie of protein.

 3. Types of activity